resistance-modelling/slim/docs/source/getting-started.rst

 .. tabs::
     .. group-tab:: Command Line

-        The easiest way to run this project is from the command line.
+        The easiest way to run SLIM is via the command line.

         The main script you'll need to run is SeaLiceMgmt.
 The general way to launch it is the following: